Visit the Forest of Dean Sculpture Trail

 For support and ideas on planning your school visit, go to the Forest Learning information page

-All coach parties (over 20 seats) now need to notify the Forestry Commission they are coming on site, call 0300 067 4800 or e-mail firstname.lastname@example.org .
-Coach tickets are available for £10 in advance (at least 2 weeks notice) from the Forestry Commission.
-Minibuses (up to 19 seats) pay the £3.50 parking charge.
+All coach parties (over 20 seats) now need to notify Forestry England they are coming on site, call 0300 067 4800 or e-mail firstname.lastname@example.org .

 Andy Frost drew inspiration from the history of the Dean as a working forest to provide the play furniture adjacent to Beechenhurst Lodge.
-His sculptures provide a stimulating experience for youngsters up to 12 years old.
+His sculptures provide a stimulating experience for children up to 12 years old.
 Various play structures represent aspects of timber production – children can clamber over an oak tree, an old wooden ship under construction, a man and horse leading an old cartload of logs, and woodmen with a crosscut saw, modern lumberjack with chainsaw.
 The history of mining in the Dean is also portrayed; swings and a ropeway are overlooked by a pithead cage tower, a sliding pole is incorporated into a beam engine used to pump mine water (the original is in the Dean Heritage Museum).
-These are augmented with various structures based on animals to be found in the Forest.

 ACCESS FOR ALL

 The Sculpture Trail is within a working forest, with a wide variety of terrain.
-The Trail sits on the side of the Cannop Valley, there will be slopes to walk up or down making the walks unsuitable for most pushchairs and wheelchairs.
+The Trail sits on the side of the Cannop Valley, there will be slopes to walk up or down making the walks occasionally challenging for most pushchairs and wheelchairs.

 Dogs are welcome on the sculpture trail.
+Dog biscuits and water bowls are available at Beechenhurst Cafe.
 You can find out more information on Forest dog walking here